Land registration (Scots law): The publicity principle

-The Race to the Registers
+The race to the registers

-Historically in Scotland, it was common for Sellers to grant multiple dispositions in one piece of land, often as an attempt to defraud multiple Buyers.
-The passage of the Registration Act 1617 by the estates of parliament of the Kingdom of Scotland was as an attempt to curtail this fraud by placing a registration requirement on transfers of ownership; allowing Buyers to act on reliance of the public register when they contracted.
-Importantly, the Real Rights Act 1693 provided that dispositions would rank in order of the date of registration'.
-This legal rule, still in force today, gives rise to the concept of the 'race to the registers in which the disponee (commonly, the Buyer following the conclusion of missives of sale) must record the disposition granted to him in the Land Register quickly, thwarting all other potential third party claims to ownership.
-The race has been characterised by the distinguished judge, Lord Rodger of Earlsferry as:"a struggle in deadly earnest with the aim of destroying the other competitor's chance to obtain the real right by recording the relevant deed and infefting himself first.
+Historically in Scotland, it was common for sellers to grant multiple dispositions in one piece of land, often as an attempt to defraud multiple buyers.
+The passage of the Registration Act 1617 by the estates of parliament of the Kingdom of Scotland was as an attempt to curtail this fraud by placing a registration requirement on transfers of ownership; allowing buyers to rely of the public register.
+Importantly, the Real Rights Act 1693 provided that dispositions would "rank in order of the date of registration."
+This legal rule, still in force today, gives rise to the concept of the "race to the registers" in which the disponee (commonly, the buyer following the conclusion of missives of sale) must quickly record the disposition granted to him in the Land Register, thwarting all other potential third-party claims to ownership.
+The race has been characterised by the distinguished judge, Lord Rodger of Earlsferry as:

+a struggle in deadly earnest with the aim of destroying the other competitor's chance to obtain the real right by recording the relevant deed and infefting himself first.
 Those taking part in this race are no Corinthians and swear no Olympic oath of sportsmanship.
 If your opponent is slow off the mark, mistakes the way or stumbles, you do not chivalrously wait for him to catch up: you take full advantage of his mistakes.
-Nice guys finish last and don't get the real right."In practice, the introduction of Advance Notices under the Land Registration (Scotland) Act 2012 has reduced the 'struggle' in the race to the register.
+Nice guys finish last and don't get the real right.

+In practice, the introduction of Advance Notices under the Land Registration (Scotland) Act 2012 has reduced the "struggle" in the race to the register.
 However, it still remains valid that only registration in the Land Register is capable of transferring or creating real rights (or rights in rem).

-Case Discussion: Burnett's Trustee's v Grainger [2004] UKHL 8
+Case discussion: Burnett's Trustee's v Grainger [2004] UKHL 8

-See also, Sharp v Thomson and surrounding academic commentary.
-It has been said that Sharp v Thomson and Burnett's Trustee's Grainger are the most commentated cases in Scots law in modern times.
-It was also subject of a Scottish Law Commission Report, Sharp v Thomson (2007, SLC Report 208), which also discusses the decision in Burnett's Trustee's v Grainger [2004] UKHL 8 and its clarification on the registration requirement in Scots corporeal heritable property law.
-The full impact of these two cases is too large to be discussed fully here.
+It has been said that Sharp v Thomson and Burnett's Trustee's v Grainger are the most commentated cases in Scots law in modern times.
+It was also subject of a Scottish Law Commission Report, which also discusses the decision in Burnett's Trustee's v Grainger [2004] UKHL 8 and its clarification on the registration requirement in Scots corporeal heritable property law.